National Guardian: Circulation

 The National Guardian launched with a circulation of 5,000 and was initially received very positively, with its press run approaching the 100,000 mark by the end of the paper's first year.
 The editors envisioned continued growth and a lowering of the paper's cover price, with a view to establishment of an influential mass weekly with a circulation of 500,000 or even 1,000,000 copies.
 With over 1 million voters casting ballots for Henry Wallace in November 1948, such a goal seemed within realization, and the editors tied their hopes to the continued growth and success of the Progressive Party movement.
 Circulation peaked at 75,000 by 1950.

 However, the paper's initial financial needs were met by a one-year subsidy provided by Anita McCormick Blaine, an heir to the McCormick Harvesting Machine Company fortune, which soon expired, leaving the editors in charge of a paper with a production cost of 12 cents an issue and a cover price of just 5 cents.
 The paper skipped issues and slashed pay of its office staff, barely surviving the financial crisis.
 The paper's cover price was hiked to 10 cents in an effort to balance costs and revenues.

 In addition to falling returns, the National Guardian found its growth hampered by its connection to what was seen by many to be a faltering political movement.
-Seemingly damaged by its close linkage to the personality of defeated Presidential aspirant Henry Wallace and subjected to severe criticism for its suspected connections to the Communist Party, the Progressive Party rapidly dissolved as the 1940s drew to a close.
+Seemingly damaged by its close linkage to the personality of defeated Presidential aspirant Henry Wallace and subjected to severe criticism for its suspected connections to the Communist Party, the Progressive Party dissolved in the 1950s.
 Similarly, the New York-based American Labor Party (ALP), a local organization strongly supported by the National Guardian, lost considerable support when its most popular figure, Congressman Vito Marcantonio, lost his reelection in 1950.
 An even greater blow was struck in 1950 with the advent of the Korean War — which the National Guardian vehemently opposed.
 Attacked for Communist sympathies or worse, circulation of the newspaper plummeted, falling to 50,000 by 1951.

 A slow attrition of readership continued throughout the years of the "Second Red Scare" and McCarthyism, with circulation dipping to 45,000 in 1953; to 35,000 in 1957; and to just 29,000 in 1961.